ministryofjustice/technical-risk-measures/README.md

 - People: Do we have people who can iterate the system?
 - Technology: Is the system in a manageable and secure state?
-- Atrophy: Is the system degrading over time, due to expiry of support or licences, legislation changing, lack of support etc?
+- Atrophy: Is the system degrading over time, due to things like expiry of support or licences, legislation changing, lack of ongoing support?

-This process does *not* make assumptions about the relative importance of systems.
-It is not aware of business critically or operational concerns such as data privacy / fraud / etc. All systems are treated equally.
-Prioritization is outside of the scope of this work.
+This process does **not** make assumptions about the relative importance of systems.
+It is not aware of business criticality or operational concerns such as data privacy / fraud / etc. All systems are treated equally.
+Although these technical risk measures can and should be used to inform prioritization decisions, they need to be combined with local context and data on value/scale/criticality to do that effectively.
+Collecting that data is outside the scope of this work - we're discussing that aspect with the product profession.

 ### Process